Kuranui College: Base 6

 Base 6 was a Kuranui programme back in 2001.
 The Base 6 project grew out of a process of college self-improvement.
-The principal, the board of trustees, and the management team made a decision to focus on elevating student achievement and learning expectations.
-The Board of Trustees contracted education consultant David Hood as a project facilitator.
-His primary task at Kuranui was to work with the Board of Trustees, school management, and staff to establish an environment in which people worked together on common issues.
+The principal, the board of trustees, and the management team decided to focus on elevating student achievement and learning expectations.
+The Board of Trustees contracted David Hood, an education consultant, as a project facilitator.
+His primary task at Kuranui was to collaborate with the Board of Trustees, school management, and staff to create an environment where people worked together on common issues.

 Hood initially spent several weeks talking with staff individually to identify their issues.
 Asking teachers to talk about their beliefs about learning at Kuranui.
 This gave Hood a picture of teacher strengths and possible outcomes from the process of staff consultation.

-College staff were then asked to contribute their thoughts on particular projects that would help the college meet its goals and objectives, with a focus on improving the quality of learning.
-Eleven project briefs were developed and submitted, as well as a plan for classroom upgrades.
-The change management group felt that many of the proposals should be subsumed under two main new initiatives, one focused on the junior school and the other on the senior school.
+College staff were then asked to contribute their thoughts on specific projects that would help the college achieve its goals and objectives, with a focus on enhancing the quality of learning.
+Eleven project briefs were developed and submitted, along with a plan for classroom upgrades.
+The change management group believed that many of the proposals should be consolidated under two main new initiatives: one focused on the junior school and the other on the senior school.
 The junior school project, which eventually grew to be Base 6.

 The first step for the junior school project team was to develop a mission statement that outlined the goals.
 In the process of development, the Kuranui College's Change Management Group had determined that the junior school project would be developed around thematic approaches to studying in a home-room setting.
-Exploration of thematic learning approaches led the project team to curriculum integration.
-So the project team's first step was to figure out what curriculum integration would mean for them.
+The exploration of thematic learning approaches led the project team to consider curriculum integration.
+The project team's first step was to determine what curriculum integration would mean for them.